darktable-org/dtdocs/content/contributing/translations-setup.md

 # Translating theme strings for website, epub, and PDF

 There are three themes for the darktable documentation: one for the HTML website, one for epub, and one for the PDF.
-Each has a small set of UI strings (e.g. "Table of Contents", "Copyright", "Search") that must be translated manually — these strings are **not** managed by weblate.
+Each has a small set of UI strings (e.g. "Table of Contents", "Copyright", "Search") that must be translated manually — these strings are **not** managed by Weblate.

 1. Go to `themes/hugo-darktable-docs-theme/i18n`.
 2. Copy the file `en-us.yaml` and name the new file after your language using a locale code with a dash (e.g. `de-de.yaml`, `fr-fr.yaml`).